Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design: Conclusion

 \section{Conclusion}

-In this paper, we proposed a class of H-DNNs obtained from the time-discretization of Hamiltonian dynamics.
+In this paper, we proposed a class of H-DNNs obtained from the time discretization of Hamiltonian dynamics.
 We proved that H-DNNs stemming from S-IE discretization do not suffer from vanishing gradients and also provided methods to control the growth of associated BSMs.
+These results are obtained by combining concepts from system theory, as per Hamiltonian systems modeling, and discretization methods developed in numerical analysis.
 We further derived sufficient structural conditions on weight matrices to enable distributed learning of H-DNNs.
 Although we limited our analysis to S-IE discretization, one can leverage the rich literature on symplectic integration~\cite{Hairer2006book} for defining even broader classes of H-DNNs.
 This avenue will be explored in future research.
-Moreover, we will study the use of distributed H-DNNs architectures for parametrizing distributed controllers for multi-agent systems.
+It is also relevant to study the application of H-DNNs to optimal control problems — we refer the interested reader to~\cite{Furieri22a} for preliminary results in this direction.

 \appendices